 - The members of ad hoc committees may select one of their number as chair.
 The board will appoint a director to each committee for a one (1) year term to serve as a liaison.

 - The Membership Committee and Member Relations Committee may select one of their number as chair.
-These committees will only report to the board in writing, unless the chair of the committee is invited to speak at a board meeting.
+These committees will only report to the board in writing, unless the chair of the committee is invited or requests to speak at a board meeting.

 Committee terms of reference

 (c) The board decides each committee’s mandate and provides its terms of reference.

 - The board will appoint members of standing committees from a list of members who have expressed their willingness to serve.
 Appointments will be for a one (1) year term, renewable by mutual agreement.

 - The chair of a standing committee may appoint additional co-op members to the committee, and advise the board of their names.